Roger Clarke's Web-Site

 Each of these opportunities may benefit from consideration of recent discussions in the literature relating to 'phronesis'.
 This Aristotelian notion injects an ethical flavour into research design, by requiring deliberation about the appropriate values that need to be applied, which in turn depends on appreciation of the various perspectives involved and accommodation of the various stakeholder interests (Harrison & Zappen 2003, Constantinides et al. 2012).
 In addition to seeking relevance to practitioners, Constantinides argues that IS researchers should consider "a whole range of entirely different and relevant ends for IS research with different audiences" (p.2).
 These audiences include professionals, managers, executives and company directors; and policy-makers in parliamentary, governmental and advocacy contexts.
 Once again, the ground has been prepared, in this case by critical theory research.
 This is inherently multi-perspective in nature, being directly concerned with conflicts among the interests of the various actors, and with the power-structures that determine the outcomes.
 It is also inherently instrumentalist, because it is conducted with the express intention of influencing the phenomena that are under observation (Klein & Myers 1999, McGrath 2005; Cecez-Kecmanovic 2001, 2005; Cecez-Kecmanovic et al. 2008).

 We found little evidence of prior work on the nature of researcher perspective, its consequences, and its application within IS research.
 We searched the literature in a number of ways.
-First, we searched using the key terms `perspective' and `research(er) perspective' both conjoined and as separate terms, variously with and without the qualifying term `information systems'.
-Our primary search vehicle was Google Scholar, in order to cover as large a catchment as possible, although we also searched the AIS eLibrary, in order to complement the generic approach with the discipline-specific collection of well over 30,000 papers.
+First, we searched using the key terms `perspective' and `research(er) perspective' variously with and without the qualifying term `information systems'.
+Our primary search vehicle was Google Scholar, in order to cover as large a catchment as possible, although we also searched the AIS eLibrary, in order to complement the generic approach with a large discipline-specific collection.

 We encountered difficulties in identifying further terms likely to be correlated with the notions being examined, especially terms that were not highly ambiguous.
 One such term was 'stakeholder', particularly when used in ways that could reflect at least recognition of complexity, and perhaps even an endeavour to address it.
 For example, the use of the plural form ('stakeholders') was considered more likely to indicate a relevant approach, particularly in conjunction with 'interests', and perhaps also with 'conflict'.

 Most uses of the term 'research(er) perspective' merely distinguish between the interests of researchers on the one hand and professionals, educators or students on the other.
 Most uses of the term 'perspective' alone relate to the theoretical lens adopted, and some to interests of an actor within the research domain.
 The few cases found where the term relates to the angle of view adopted by the researcher are cited in the appropriate places within this article.
-The concept of researcher perspective can, however, be detected in the literatures on project success (DeLone & McLean 1992, Seddon et al. 1999), project failure (Lyytinen & Hirschheim 1987, Sauer 1993, Heeks 2002), and soft systems methodology (Checkland 1981, Avison & Wood-Harper 1990).
+Although the term is not used, the concept of researcher perspective we perceive as being latent in the literatures on project success (DeLone & McLean 1992, Seddon et al. 1999), project failure (Lyytinen & Hirschheim 1987, Sauer 1993, Heeks 2002), and soft systems methodology (Checkland 1981, Avison & Wood-Harper 1990).
 The concept can be inferred from the focus of these genres on the extent to which practitioners do or do not recognise and manage the interests of stakeholders in an information system.

 Guidelines in relation to critical theory research also include evidence of the 'researcher perspective' notion.
 For example, Principle 2 of Myers & Klein (2011, p.25) states that "Critical theorists advocate values such as open democracy, equal opportunity, or discursive ethics", and 4 and 5 argue for an orientation towards "individual emancipation" and "improvements in society".